Laboratory for analysis and expertise

 CIR Research tax credit

-The Soxhlet method is an essential solid–liquid extraction technique in analytical chemistry and material characterization.
+The Soxhlet method is an essential solid-liquid extraction technique in analytical chemistry and materials characterization.

-It is a laboratory process used to recover substances contained within a solid.
-The technique involves repeatedly circulating a solvent that evaporates and then condenses onto the sample, ensuring a gradual and efficient extraction of the targeted compounds into the liquid phase.
+It is a laboratory process used to recover substances present in a solid.
+It involves repeatedly circulating a solvent that evaporates and then condenses onto the sample, ensuring progressive and efficient extraction of the target compounds into the liquid.

-At the FILAB laboratory, we implement the Soxhlet method as part of analytical and development services tailored to your industrial needs.
+At FILAB laboratory, we use the Soxhlet method as part of analysis and development services tailored to your industrial needs.

 The Soxhlet method remains a benchmark in many industrial sectors for the analysis of solid organic compounds.

-Whether for a purity study, an analysis of organic residues, or sample preparation prior to chromatography, FILAB supports you at every stage, from selecting the protocol to interpreting the results.
+Whether for a purity study, an organic residue analysis, or sample preparation before chromatography, FILAB supports you at every stage, from protocol selection to result interpretation.

 When should Soxhlet extraction be used?

-Soxhlet extraction is used in many fields where it is necessary to isolate, purify, or quantify organic compounds present in solid matrices.
+Soxhlet extraction (soxhlet extraction) is used in many fields where it is necessary to isolate, purify, or quantify organic compounds present in solid matrices.

-In the chemical industry and the polymer sector, the Soxhlet method is used to determine the content of plasticizers, solvents, additives, or formulation agents present in materials.
-It also makes it possible to evaluate the extraction rates of oils, waxes, or organic residues in polymeric or composite matrices.
+In the chemical industry and polymer sectors, the Soxhlet method is used to determine the content of plasticizers, solvents, additives, or formulation agents present in materials.
+It also makes it possible to assess extraction levels of oils, waxes, or organic residues in polymeric or composite matrices.

-FILAB supports you in your Soxhlet extraction analyses
+Filab supports you with your Soxhlet extraction analysis

-Thanks to its expertise in polymer characterization and chemical analysis, FILAB offers tailored analytical services to identify, quantify, or extract substances from solid matrices.
+Thanks to its expertise in polymer characterization and chemical analysis, FILAB offers tailor-made analytical services to identify, quantify, or extract substances from solid matrices.

-Our laboratory relies on a dual expertise in chemistry and material characterization, ensuring reliable analyses tailored to your needs.
+Our laboratory relies on dual expertise in chemistry and materials characterization, ensuring reliable analysis adapted to your challenges.

-FILAB carries out your sample analyses using the Soxhlet method as part of services tailored to your industrial, regulatory, or research needs.
+FILAB carries out your sample analysis by Soxhlet as part of services tailored to your industrial, regulatory, or research needs.

-FILAB provides support for one-off analyses, recurring control campaigns, or the development of tailor-made protocols.
+FILAB handles one-off analysis, recurring monitoring campaigns, or the development of tailor-made protocols.

-The FILAB laboratory has a complete analytical facility and a team of experts capable of combining the Soxhlet method with other complementary techniques:
+The FILAB laboratory has a complete analytical platform and a team of experts able to combine the Soxhlet method with other complementary techniques:

 Gas chromatography (GC-MS) to identify and quantify the extracted compounds.

-Infrared spectrometry (FTIR) to characterize the chemical functions present.
+Infrared spectroscopy (FTIR) to characterize the chemical functions present.

-Karl Fischer analysis to determine the moisture content of the samples.
+Karl Fischer analysis to determine sample moisture content.

 Why choose FILAB?

-With more than thirty years of experience in material characterization and chemical analysis, the laboratory relies on validated methods that comply with international standards.
-Each service is tailored to the specific industrial and regulatory requirements of every client.
+With more than thirty years of experience in materials characterization and chemical analysis, the laboratory relies on validated methods that comply with international standards.
+Every support service is designed on a tailor-made basis, taking into account the industrial and regulatory constraints specific to each client.

-With reliable, interpretable, and actionable results, FILAB helps you better understand your materials, control your processes, and ensure the compliance of your products.
+Thanks to reliable, interpretable, and actionable results, FILAB helps you better understand your materials, control your processes, and ensure product compliance.

 FAQ

-Soxhlet extraction is a solid–liquid method used to isolate organic compounds from a solid sample.
-It is based on a continuous cycle of solvent evaporation, condensation, and percolation, ensuring exhaustive and reproducible extraction.
+Soxhlet extraction is a solid-liquid method used to isolate organic compounds from a solid sample.
+It relies on a continuous cycle of evaporation, condensation, and solvent percolation, ensuring exhaustive and reproducible extraction.

-Developed by chemist Franz von Soxhlet in 1879, the Soxhlet method is a solid–liquid extraction process based on the repeated dissolution of a target compound using a continuously recycled hot solvent.
+Developed by chemist Franz von Soxhlet in 1879, the Soxhlet method is a solid-liquid extraction process based on the repeated dissolution of a target compound by a hot solvent that is continuously recycled.

-The principle relies on a reflux system: the heated solvent evaporates, condenses, passes through the solid sample, and returns to the boiling flask while carrying the substances of interest.
+The principle is based on a reflux system: the heated solvent evaporates, condenses, passes through the solid sample, and returns to the boiling flask while carrying the substances of interest.
 After several cycles, a concentrated extract containing the desired organic compounds is obtained.

-This method is particularly effective for extracting compounds that are poorly volatile or only slightly soluble at room temperature.
-It remains a benchmark in laboratories for the exhaustive and selective extraction of organic substances.
+This method is particularly effective for extracting low-volatility compounds or compounds that are only sparingly soluble at room temperature.
+It remains a laboratory benchmark for exhaustive and selective extraction of organic substances.

 The Soxhlet extraction process: how does it work?

-A Soxhlet extraction is carried out in several successive steps:
+A Soxhlet extraction takes place in several successive steps:

-1- Sample preparation: drying, grinding, and homogenization to enhance contact between the matrix and the solvent.
+1- Sample preparation: drying, grinding, and homogenization to promote contact between the matrix and the solvent.

-2- Solvent selection: chosen based on the solubility of the compound to be extracted (hexane, acetone, dichloromethane, ethanol, toluene, etc.).
+2- Solvent selection: chosen according to the solubility of the compound to be extracted (hexane, acetone, dichloromethane, ethanol, toluene, etc.).

 3- Reflux extraction: the solvent is heated, evaporates, condenses in the extractor, and percolates through the sample.
-The cycle repeats multiple times, ensuring complete extraction of the target compounds.
+The cycle repeats several times, ensuring complete extraction of the target compounds.

-4- Extract concentration: once extraction is complete, the solvent is evaporated to recover the dry residue containing the analytes.
+4- Concentration of the extract: once extraction is complete, the solvent is evaporated to recover the dry residue containing the analytes.

-This process ensures exhaustive, precise, and reproducible extraction of organic substances, without altering the compound, regardless of the nature and complexity of the analyzed matrix.
+This process ensures exhaustive, precise, and reproducible extraction of organic substances, without altering the compound, regardless of the nature and complexity of the matrix analyzed.

 What types of samples can be analyzed?

 The method applies to many types of samples.
-It is particularly suitable for compounds that are poorly volatile or only slightly soluble.
+It is particularly suitable for low-volatility or sparingly soluble compounds.

-The solvent is selected based on the solubility of the compound to be extracted.
-The most common ones are hexane, acetone, dichloromethane, ethanol, and toluene.
-FILAB always chooses the solvent best suited to your matrix and analytical objectives.
+The solvent is chosen according to the solubility of the compound to be extracted.
+The most common are hexane, acetone, dichloromethane, ethanol, and toluene.
+FILAB always selects the most suitable solvent for your matrix and your analytical objectives.

 What are the advantages of Soxhlet analysis?

-This method ensures a complete, standardized, and reproducible extraction.
-It allows samples to be prepared for subsequent analyses (GC-MS, HPLC, FTIR, etc.) and remains the reference technique for quantifying organic compounds in solid materials.
+This method guarantees complete, standardized, and reproducible extraction.
+It makes it possible to prepare samples for further analysis (GC-MS, HPLC, FTIR…) and remains the benchmark for quantifying organic compounds in solids.

-FILAB provides you with comprehensive support, from defining the protocol to interpreting the results.
+FILAB provides comprehensive support, from defining the protocol to interpreting the results.
 Thanks to multidisciplinary expertise, modern equipment, and proven responsiveness, we guarantee reliable and actionable results.

 The filab advantages